AI CRO

 Where this fits in the OperatorAI methodology

-This article sits under The Evidence Stack, one of the three named frameworks inside our OperatorAI methodology (GoGoChimp's CRO methodology, distinct from OpenAI's Operator agent product).
+This article sits under The Evidence Stack, one of the three named frameworks inside our OperatorAI methodology.
 The four-layer testing discipline GoGoChimp applies across every client engagement, regardless of platform.

 Want us to do this for your site?